glasgowm148/ergonaut-handbook/Ergo/FAQ.md

-> **The following quote (by kushti) was in response to a question about Ergo's **use cases**, please see [FMFW x Ergo AMA](https://sigmanauts.medium.com/fmfw-x-ergo-ama-august-19-ee70af0d3f7e) for complete discussion.**
+> **The following quote was in response to a question about Ergo's **use cases**.
+Please see [FMFW x Ergo AMA](https://sigmanauts.medium.com/fmfw-x-ergo-ama-august-19-ee70af0d3f7e) for complete AMA discussion with kushti and Armeanio.**
+>________
+>**"Ergo is an L1 (Layer 1) and we have a lot of applications already deployed by the community or in progress.
+Stablecoins, oracle pools, decentralized auction, decentralized DEX AMM pools, decentralized grid trading, decentralized options, tens of NFT projects, games, liquidity provision for fees to be paid in custom tokens, bridges, etc**
 >
->>Ergo is an L1 (Layer 1) and we have a lot of applications already deployed by the community or in progress.
-Stablecoins, oracle pools, decentralized auction, decentralized DEX AMM pools, decentralized grid trading, decentralized options, tens of NFT projects, games, liquidity provision for fees to be paid in custom tokens, bridges, etc.
->>
-> >I am not capable to follow all the developments in the community even!
+> **I am not capable to follow all the developments in the community even!"** -kushti {.is-info}
->> -kushti
-{.is-info}